dpasqualin/sfreemap/README.md

+### WARNING

+This package is not production ready.
+There are still some improvements and tests that need to be done.

 ### Package Requirements for Production

 You need to have R installed on your system.
 If you are using a debian/ubuntu based distribution, just type the following command in a terminal.